 So, if you are ever in need of a great vacation deal, check out Costco Travel.
 They have everything online that you could ever want.
 We have never had a problem with using their services.
 Plus, sometimes they throw in dinner vouchers, free buffet breakfasts, and Costco cash cards!
 They really give you great benefits in the vacation packages.
 You do need a Costco membership in order to use their services.
 However, the deals are unbeatable!
 These were the best deals we found while researching how to travel cheap while paying off debt.

 If you cannot afford to go on a big vacation because you have “gazelle intensity” in paying off debt, or just don’t have the money, a cheap vacation is always tent camping!
-I will have a blog post soon about how cheap it is to tent camp, so look out.
+See this blog post to see how cheap it is to tent camp.
 It is so cheap to go camping!
 Even in a National Park which is sometimes more expensive, it cost us $15 a night to camp.
 Joshua Tree National Park was only $10 a night for our spot.
 Death Valley National Park was $15 a night.
 Our stay in a yurt-type tent in Yosemite National Park Valley that included beds and amenities was $100.
 Still cheaper than the $300 a night for the hotel located in Yosemite National Park.
+We did save a lot of money by purchasing an annual national park pass for $80.
+Because of how many national parks we were going to this year, it was the cheapest way to go!

 If you are looking for cheap deals on tents, sleeping bags, sleeping pads and backpacks, Costco has them seasonally during the spring and summer months for cheaper prices than most other stores.
 B and I got most of our camping equipment from Costco, and it’s great for tent/car camping.
-So if you are willing to rough it for a little getaway, tent camping is cheaper than hotels, RVs and most other places.
+Amazon also has great deals and quality brands.
+See this post to find all of the camping essentials you need.
+So, if you are willing to rough it for a little getaway, tent camping is cheaper than hotels, RVs and most other places.
 We love tent camping!
 It has become one of my favorite things to do.

 If you have any other ideas about how to travel cheap while paying off debt, let me know in the comment section below!
 I love finding deals on travel!